Tanglewood Boys: Crimes committed

 In the 1990s, the gang began to rise in the public eye as a "farm team" led by Anthony Santorelli for the Lucchese crime family.
-Many members of the gang were sons of made men, who grew up north of New York City.
-The gang was involved in murders, assaults, armed robbery, arsons, and bookmaking operations in Westchester, the Bronx and the Upper West Side of Manhattan.
+Many members of the gang were sons of "made men", who grew up in the suburbs north of New York City.
+The gang was involved in murders, assaults, armed robbery, arsons, and bookmaking operations in Westchester County, the Bronx and the Upper West Side of Manhattan.

-On March 6, 1992, two members, Darin Mazzarella and Joseph Petrucelli got into a racial argument and shot Kasiem Merchant, a 16-year-old to death in New Rochelle.
+On March 6, 1992, two members, Darin Mazzarella and Joseph Petrucelli got into a racial argument and shot 16-year-old Kasiem Merchant to death in New Rochelle.
 Joseph Petrucelli received a life sentence for the murder.
 Joseph's brother John stabbed a random African-American to death in the Bronx to "avenge" his brother's imprisonment, after separately killing an Albanian gangster who insulted him.

-On February 4, 1994, the Tanglewood Boys murdered Louis Balancio, a 21-year-old Mercy College student outside the Strike Zone Bar after he was mistaken for a rival Albanian gangster.
+On February 4, 1994, the Tanglewood Boys murdered Louis Balancio, a 21-year-old Mercy College student, outside the Strike Zone Bar after he was mistaken for a rival Albanian gangster.
 The same day, an FBI agent observed Anthony Santorelli dumping something into a garbage can, which turned out to be clothes covered in blood.
 A DNA check was conducted on the clothes and the blood belonged to Louis Balancio.
 Anthony DiSimone, the son of Lucchese family capo Salvatore DiSimone, went into hiding after the murder of Balancio.

 In 1994, Joseph Lubrano was wrongfully sent to prison for beating a black police officer and was released four years later.
 During the trial, it was alleged that Lubrano was a member of the Tanglewood Boys.

-In May 1995, Alfred "Freddy Boy" Santorelli and Darin Mazzarelli had a sit-down with brothers Joseph and Adam Consentino over bookmaking operations in the Bronx.
+In May 1995, Alfred "Freddy Boy" Santorelli and Darin Mazzarelli had a sit-down with brothers Joseph and Adam Cosentino over bookmaking operations in the Bronx.
 The sit-down took place in a Pelham Parkway bar that was owned by Bonanno crime family soldier Vincent Basciano.
 After drinking, Santorelli and Mazzarelli began hitting the brothers with bottles and shot at them as they escaped.

 In June 1995, Darin Mazzarelli and John Petrucelli got into an argument with Gene Gallo in Loreto Park.
 Gallo left and got his friend Michael "Mike" Zanfardino, a hitman who worked for Genovese crime family capo Barney Bellomo's crew in Pelham Bay.
 Zanfardino pulled out a gun and shot Mazzarelli and pointed the gun at Santorelli before leaving the scene.
 Petrucelli and others came back that night and stabbed Paul Cicero, Gallo's cousin, to death.

-In December 1996, Darin Mazzarella was charged with the 1994 murder of Louis Balancio and Anthony Santorelli was charged with throwing the bloody clothes into the dumpster.
+In December 1996, Darin Mazzarella was charged with the 1994 murder of Louis Balancio, and Anthony Santorelli was charged with throwing the bloody clothes into the dumpster.